charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 <p class="table-caption">Odds to cast/[[Through the Breach:Breach]]/[[Dramatic Entrance:Enter]] a [[Primeval Titan:Titan]]/[[Woodfall Primus:Primus]], or cast [[Hour of Promise:Hour]], on T3 when the flex slots in the above list are extra haymakers.
 Half of games are simulated on the play, the other half on the draw.
 All values ±1%.</p>

-Judging by the numbers above, [[Dramatic Entrance]] has about half the upside of [[Desperate Ritual]].
-It has half the downside as well: it's good against [[Cryptic Command]] but bad against [[Thoughtseize]].
+Judging by the numbers above, [[Dramatic Entrance]] only gives about half the boost of [[Desperate Ritual]].
+It carries half the risk as well: it's good against [[Cryptic Command]] but bad against [[Thoughtseize]].
 Unless the recent [unbannings](https://magic.wizards.com/en/articles/archive/news/february-12-2018-banned-and-restricted-announcement-2018-02-12) turn Modern into a mono-blue hellscape, we won't be sleeving it up.

 [[Woodfall Primus]] (or [[Worldspine Wurm:Wurmple]], or [[Emrakul, the Aeons Torn:Emmy]], or whatever) is also unimpressive.
-It looks like it's only about one game in sixteen where we have 5 mana on T3, and a [[Through the Breach:Breach]] in hand, but no [[Primeval Titan]] -- a comparable boost to [[Farseek]] above.
+It looks like it's only about six percent of games where we have 5 mana on T3, and a [[Through the Breach:Breach]] in hand, but no [[Primeval Titan]] -- a comparable boost to [[Farseek]] above.

 [[Hour of Promise]], on the other hand, is an extra haymaker worth talking about.
 Number-wise, it falls just shy of [[Desperate Ritual]] in terms of doing something big on T3 -- and, unlike [[Desperate Ritual]], it's great for the deck's resiliency.
-It gives us four extra topdecks to finish off a stabilized Jund opponent, and four extra must-counter threats against Jeskai's limited counterspells.
+It gives us four extra topdecks to finish off a stabilized Jund opponent, and four extra must-counter threats against Jeskai's limited number of counterspells.

 The problem with [[Hour of Promise]] is that it doesn't close out a game on its own.
 Tron, Affinity, and Burn don't care about our T3 [[Hour of Promise]] unless we follow it up with a T4 [[Primeval Titan]].

 ---

 First things first: if we're in the market for a cantrip, [[Oath of Nissa]] is our best option.
-In the first few turns, it digs through our deck about as well as [[Street Wraith]], except without the life loss. [[Oath of Nissa:Oath]] falls a few points short of [[Serum Visions]] (one of the [most played cards](https://www.mtggoldfish.com/format-staples/modern) in Modern), but no other cantrip in our colors comes close.
+In the first few turns, it digs through our deck about as well as a [[Street Wraith:zero-mana cantrip]], and it only gets better as the game goes on. [[Oath of Nissa:Oath]] falls a few points short of [[Serum Visions]] (one of the [most played cards](https://www.mtggoldfish.com/format-staples/modern) in Modern), but no other cantrip in our colors comes close.

 | Flex Slot             | T3 Breach | T3 Breach or Cast |
 |:----------------------|:---------:|:-----------------:|